MISP/misp-book/GLOSSARY.md

 [Taxonomy](https://en.wikipedia.org/wiki/Taxonomy_(general)) is the practice and science of classification.
 The word is also used as a count noun: a taxonomy, or taxonomic scheme, is a particular classification.
 The word finds its roots in the Greek language τάξις, taxis (meaning 'order', 'arrangement') and νόμος, nomos ('law' or 'science').
 Taxonomies that can be used in MISP (2.4) and other information sharing tool and expressed in Machine Tags (Triple Tags).
 A machine tag is composed of a namespace (MUST), a predicate (MUST) and an (OPTIONAL) value.
 Machine tags are often called triple tag due to their format.
 For more details on taxonomies and classification [the documentation](https://www.circl.lu/doc/misp-taxonomies/).
 Partial source ["Taxonomy_(general)"](https://en.wikipedia.org/wiki/Taxonomy_(general)) - [CCBYSA](https://creativecommons.org/licenses/by-sa/3.0/).
+There is a Python module available to work with Taxonomies in a Pythonic way called [PyTaxonomies](https://github.com/MISP/PyTaxonomies).
 [MISP taxonomies GitHub Repo](https://github.com/MISP/misp-taxonomies)

 ## MISP warninglists
 MISP warninglists are lists of well-known indicators that can be associated to potential false positives, errors or mistakes.
+There is a Python module available to work with warninglists in a Pythonic way called [PyMISPWarningLists](https://github.com/MISP/PyMISPWarningLists).
 [MISP warninglists GitHub Repo](https://github.com/MISP/misp-warninglists)

 ## MISP noticelist